nationalarchives/da-reference-generator/README.md

 |-------------|------------------|
 | fileCounter | 6                |

-### Security

-The DynamoDb is monitored by a specific set of Cloud Custodian rules:
-* `Reference-counter-table-kms-key-check`: Checks if reference counter table encrypted with specific KMS key.
-* `Reference-counter-table-pitr-check`: Checks that point in time recovery (PITR) is enabled for reference counter table

-Full details and code are here: [Reference counter custodian rules](https://github.com/nationalarchives/tna-custodian/tree/master/custodian/policies/dynamodb/reference-counter)

 ## API Gateway

 The API Gateway provides a RESTful interface to the Lambda function.